quahac/Azure-AD-Password-Checker/README.md

 Update on 16-10-2023:
 What is the likelihood of two users changing their passwords at the exact same time?
 This could be considered as another MFA anomaly.
 It will be marked in blue and denoted as (times that it appears)

+Update on 18-02-2024:
+It is possible to enable Multi-Factor Authentication (MFA) without requiring a password update, with phone call or SMS.
+However, if a user's account does not have a phone number listed, administrators will be unable to activate phone or text message verification options.
+This omission means users are unable to verify their phone number upon account creation or during login.
+The lack of phone number verification can make it easier to identify accounts where MFA is not configured.
+To address this, accounts without a phone number will be marked in light blue and annotated as (phone numbers: x).

 This information can be useful for identifying potential security risks designed for use by both red and blue teams.

 The roadrecon database file or JSON file that has been extracted with the help of --code-javascript option is needed for this tool.